bluetoother/cc-bnp/README.md

 Here are some [examples](https://github.com/hedywings/cc-bnp/blob/master/examples/ble_connect.js).

 <br />

 <a name="APIs"></a>
 ## Basic and Command APIs

-**cc-bnp** provides two kinds of APIs, Each Command API in **cc-bnp** supports both the err-back callback style and promise-style.
+Each Command API in **cc-bnp** supports both err-back callback style and promise-style.

 <a name="basicAPIs"></a>
 ### 1. Basic APIs and Events

-The basic APIs are about how to initialize the BNP with a given role and how to close the connection from the processor, also provides some registration function.
-After the BNP accomplishes the initializing procedure, a `'ready'` event will be fired by **cc-bnp** .
+The basic APIs are about how to initialize the BNP with a given role and how to close the connection from the processor. **cc-bnp** also allows you to define your own characteristics with registration methods.
+After the BNP accomplishes its initializing procedure, a `'ready'` event will be fired by **cc-bnp**.
 When there comes a BLE indication message, **cc-bnp** will fire an `'ind'` event along with the message content.

 * [init()](#init)
 * [close()](#close)